Barra McGrory insists decision to leave job 'absolutely not because of legacy'

 “I wish the political architects of the peace process had dealt with legacy.”

-Mr McGrory became the first Catholic to hold the post of Director of Public Prosecutions when he was appointed in November 2011.
+Mr McGrory became the first Catholic to hold the post of DPP when he was appointed in November 2011.
+He had previously worked on behalf of Gerry Adams, among other high-profile clients across both communities.

 He added that if he had his time over again he “would not have approached the job any differently”.